pauline-rdn/manage-spotify-playlist/README.md

 # manage-spotify-playlist
-short python script using Spotipy Python Library in order to update spotify playlists
+short python script using Spotipy Python Library in order to update spotify playlists.
+Also an introduction to Pandas Python Data Analysis Library.